jaredly/j2/Roadmap.md

 - [ ] use the `analyze` from `constants.ts`
+- [ ] start ... tracking the path of things?
+Should `ctx` always have a path component?
+Seems like a decent idea.
 - [ ] actually use the `grammar` exports from elements
 - [ ] actually use the `fixtures` exports from elements
 - [ ] move as much as possible into `elements`